-- 2.5.3.
-The parish's existing network of green infrastructure is shown in Map 2.
+The parish's existing network of green infrastructure is shown in Map 4.
 This includes important wildlife corridors and identifies gaps within the network where improvements could be made.
 This policy requires new development to contribute positively to this network and not lead to its loss or fragmentation.
-Proposals that seek to enhance biodiversity and rewilding of sites in the village or allocated sites will be supported. - 2.5.4.
+Proposals that seek to enhance biodiversity and rewilding of sites in the village or allocated sites will be supported.

 This policy also encourages local scale interventions that promote and enhance biodiversity within the parish through campaigns to encourage measures in people's gardens and strategies for specific areas of land or facilities.
-Community support exists for biodiversity interventions such as a village pond and areas of wildlife and tree planting.
+Community support exists for there to be biodiversity interventions such as a village pond and areas of wildlife and tree planting.